The first thing I noticed in Ushuaia was the high prices, driven by inflation of 141% in November.

-This means that the opportunity to withdraw cash was limited.
-Ushuaia worked reasonably well, but then it was almost impossible.
-In El Calafate.
 I had to try five banks and almost ten ATMs before I succeeded.
-Likewise in El Chalten, completely impossible.
-I had to wait until Cochrane in Chile.
+In El Chaltén, it was completely impossible, and I had to wait until I got to Cochrane in Chile to access cash.

-The prices are more expensive than I expected, but fruit, on the other hand, is very cheap!
+The prices are higher than anticipated, Fruit, on the other hand, is pretty cheap!

 – 1 liter of milk is approximately 11 SEK